A Pair of Emerald Earrings

 Summary: Carlisle takes Esme to India after she spots a picture of Bombay in a library book.
 When Esme decides she wants to take the Arabian Sea home with her, Carlisle must find a way for her to do so.
 Set in the 1940s.
 Canon universe.

-This was going to be a one-shot, but as I was editing it, I got a little carried away. :) This will be a short story of five chapters, detailing the events of Carlisle and Esme's first trip to India.
+This will be a short story of five chapters, detailing the events of Carlisle and Esme's first trip to India.

 *The Twilight Saga and all its characters belong to Stephenie Meyer.